abe-frickelbude/spring-workshop-2019/presentation/slides/02-spring-basics/02-03-spring-di-internals.md

   * BeanPostProcessors perform any specific initialization
   * DI and configuration are actually performed by specialized BeanPostProcessors
 5. The resulting configured bean references are stored in the bean registry
-6. The bean instance is returned by the context
+6. The bean instance is returned by the contexts